 - Frozen Marrow Bones - Never cook the bone.
 This will make it brittle and apt to splinter.
 Stick to the larger beef bones and avoid giving this messy treat on a carpeted area.

-When selecting edible interactive dog toys, err on the side of things that are edible, and buy chews at least one size larger than the package recommends to avoid foreign body surgery if it goes down the hatch.
+When selecting edible interactive dog toys for mental stimulation, err on the side of things that are edible, and buy chews at least one size larger than the package recommends to avoid foreign body surgery if it goes down the hatch.

 He’s a ball of nervous energy.
 He might get anxious when left alone or doesn’t know what to do when visitors come over.
 He copes with his stress by bottling it up and suffering silently, becoming hyper-focused on something he can control, or going on the offensive by growling at something that intimidates him in hopes of getting some space.
-He needs an outlet, and simple interactive dog toys help keep his brain busy without adding more stress.
+He needs an outlet, and simple mental stimulation puzzles for dogs help keep his brain busy without adding more stress.

 Get a border collie they said.
 Having a smart dog will be great they said.
 But if you don’t find a way to work that brain, your dog will.
 And let me tell you, his idea of fun very rarely matches up with your idea of a good time.
 These dogs can go straight into the college level puzzling.
-Look for the interactive toys that ask your dog to make correct decisions in order to uncover treats or toys; or puzzle toys with various chambers which require them to maneuver these interactive toys in unconventional ways to get the food out.
+Look for the mental stimulation toys that ask your dog to make correct decisions in order to uncover treats or toys; or puzzle toys with various chambers which can keep him busy for a good long while.

 - Buster Cube

 - CleverPet's Video Game System promises an interactive experience for your dog that can change games to alleviate boredom, advance the levels as your dog becomes more proficient in using it, and offers an app that lets you know your dog’s preferences and activity.
 At $250+/system, it comes with a hefty price tag, but teaching your dog to work smarter instead of harder is worth it.